Distilling human mobility models with symbolic regression: Introduction

-A deeper understanding of population movement and its underlying mechanisms is crucial for informed urban planning\cite{AHS24}, transportation system management\cite{CLG16}, and epidemic control strategies\cite{JLY20,SBB23}.
-Historically, the study of human mobility has evolved from qualitative description of key factors \cite{Rave85} to quantitative analyses, such as the characterization of the distance decay effect\cite{Lill89}, culminating in formal mathematical models of population flows.
-The most prominent of these is the gravity model, proposed in the early 20th century\cite{Stew41,Zipf46}.
-Analogous to Newton's law of gravitation, the gravity model posits that human mobility flows are proportional to the population of interacting locations and inversely related to the distance between them\cite{RoTh04, And11}.
+A deeper understanding of population movement and its underlying mechanisms is crucial for informed urban planning \citep{AHS24,WSW21}, transportation system management \citep{CLG16}, and epidemic control strategies \citep{JLY20,SBB23}.
+Historically, the study of human mobility has evolved from qualitative description of key factors \citep{Rave85} to quantitative analyses, such as the characterization of the distance decay effect \citep{Lill89}, culminating in formal mathematical models of population flows.
+The most prominent of these is the gravity model, proposed in the early 20th century \citep{Stew41,Zipf46}.
+Analogous to Newton's law of gravitation, the gravity model posits that human mobility flows are proportional to the population of interacting locations and inversely related to the distance between them \citep{RoTh04, And11}.

-Despite its enduring influence, progress in developing analytical models for population flows has been intermittent.
-Notable contributions include the intervening opportunity model\cite{Stou40,Sch59}, the radiation model\cite{SGM12}, and models incorporating preferential return\cite{SKW10,BdLNE15,SDOK21}.
-However, a major obstacle to further progress within this physically-informed paradigm has been the lack of analytical frameworks derived from first principles.
-Unlike the physical sciences where models are often grounded in fundamental laws, social science models — particularly those describing mobility — are predominantly empirical, relying on intuition and interactive exploration to identify appropriate model forms.
+Despite the enduring influence of the class of gravity models \citep{Wil70}, progress in developing analytical models for population flows has been intermittent.
+Notable contributions include the intervening opportunity model \citep{Stou40,Sch59}, the radiation model \citep{SGM12}, and models incorporating preferential return \citep{SKW10,BdLNE15,SDOK21}.
+A major challenge within this physics-informed paradigm has been the lack of analytical frameworks derived from first principles.
+Unlike the physical sciences where models are often grounded in fundamental laws, models describing social phenomena, such as mobility behavior, are predominantly empirical, relying on intuition and interactive exploration to identify appropriate model forms.
 The inherent complexity and heterogeneity of human movement further compound this challenge.

+On the other hand, there has been rapid development of machine-learning models for human mobility, especially those based on artificial neural networks \citep{SBL21, LHF25} and graph neural networks \citep{LMX20, YGZ21, LZW24}.
+These models typically incorporate multiple features (e.g., points of interest, road density, land use) to achieve better prediction accuracy.
+Yet their contribution to understanding human mobility has been limited due to their black-box nature.